Policy last updated

 Students who have attended irregularly in the current year up to census day may be included in the census counts if:

-• the student has attended school in the month prior to census day
+- the student has attended school in the month prior to census day

-• the school has documentary evidence that consistent efforts are being made to encourage attendance
+- the school has documentary evidence that consistent efforts are being made to encourage attendance

-• there is evidence that the student is continuing at the school.
+- there is evidence that the student is continuing at the school.

 This evidence would include up-to-date documentation in a student’s file of:

-• attendance records after census day
+- attendance records after census day

-• correspondence between the department regional office and the school
+- correspondence between the department regional office and the school

-• negotiations with external providers/agencies.
+- negotiations with external providers and agencies.

-Contact which does not indicate any engagement with the student’s family/carers – or in the case of older students, the student themselves (such as unreturned letters or phone calls) – cannot be considered as documentary evidence to support the counting of the student.
+Contact which does not indicate any engagement with the student’s parents/carers – or in the case of older students, the student themselves (such as unreturned letters or phone calls) – cannot be considered as documentary evidence to support the counting of the student.

 The intention of providing funding for irregular attendees aims to support schools in their sustained efforts to re-engage these students.